From CVE Entries to Verifiable Exploits: An Automated Multi-Agent Framework for Reproducing CVEs

 Similar to the role of the \setupcritic{}, the \exploitcritic{} is tasked with evaluating the behavior of the \exploitdev{} by analyzing its execution logs.
-Its primary goal is to determine whether the generated exploit is both valid and of high quality.
+Its primary goal is to determine whether the generated exploit is both valid and high-quality.
 This includes verifying that the exploit could plausibly succeed in a real-world setting; that it does not rely on manipulating or altering the original setup in illegitimate ways; and that it avoids fabricated shortcuts, oversimplified logic, or artificial assumptions that would not hold in practice.

 To perform this assessment, the \exploitcritic{} leverages a predefined set of behavioral patterns and common failure cases, as detailed in Section~\ref{subsubsec:llm-exploit}.
 By comparing the exploit's behavior against these known issues, the critic can detect actions that are unfaithful to the original intent or technically incorrect.
-When flaws are found, the \exploitcritic{} provides structured, actionable feedback designed to help improve the robustness and realism of the exploit in subsequent iterations.
+When flaws are identified, the \exploitcritic{} provides structured, actionable feedback to improve the robustness of the exploit in subsequent iterations.